roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© An onlooker would have seen an impressive sight.
+An onlooker would have seen an impressive sight.
 A sexy, hot-bodied older woman bent over on the bed, her bare ass pointed at the door, her huge boobs hanging down as she sucked the dick of a well built, well-hung, 20-year-old stud.

  "Ahhh, I'm close."
 I groaned out.
 Mom pulled her mouth off of me, strands of spit coating her lips and my cock.